 DATAGOV Opening at the Institute for Advanced Study, University of Amsterdam

-<p>The first day was structured around two sessions.
-The first one opened the project’s central question about the future of democratic life in relation to data infrastructures through discussions of visibility, efficiency, accountability and participation, not as problems to be resolved, but as conditions to stay with.</p>
+<p>The first day was structured around two closed sessions with the project team and the invited experts.
+The first session opened the project’s central question about the future of democratic life in relation to data infrastructures.
+Visibility, efficiency, accountability and participation were discussed not as problems to be resolved, but as conditions that are there to stay.</p>

-<p>Mirca Madianou, professor in the Department of Media, Communications and Cultural Studies at Goldsmiths, University of London, drew on her work on technocolonialism and digital infrastructures in humanitarian operations to discuss refugee camps in Thailand, where iris scanning is the only way to receive food or medical care, showing how humanitarian systems can become forms of infrastructural violence.
-Jo Pierson, who is a professor of Responsible Digitalization at Hasselt University and Professor of Media and Communication Studies at VUB, Belgium, pushed back on the public good versus private bad binary: in Belgium, one private “smartschool” platform reaches 90% of schools, and the real question is whether necessary systems can serve public ends without eroding public infrastructure.
-Cecilia Passanti, whose PhD in STS examines computing, state-making, and citizenship in West Africa, drew attention to biometric voting in Africa and shared her discovery of a “biometric computer” already built in Senegal in 1978, reopening a colonial genealogy too often interpreted as a post-9/11 phenomenon.
+<p>Mirca Madianou, professor in the Department of Media, Communications and Cultural Studies at Goldsmiths, University of London, drew on her work on techno-colonialism and digital infrastructures in humanitarian operations.
+She discussed how humanitarian systems can become forms of infrastructural violence based on her research in refugee camps in Thailand, where iris scanning is the only way to receive food or medical care.
+Jo Pierson, who is a professor of Responsible Digitalization at Hasselt University, Belgium, pushed back on the public-is-good versus private-is-bad binary: in Belgium, one private “smartschool” platform reaches 90% of schools.
+He provoked that the real question is whether necessary systems can serve public ends without eroding public infrastructure.
+Cecilia Passanti, whose PhD examined computing, state-making, and citizenship in West Africa, drew attention to biometric voting in Africa.
+With her research of a “biometric computer” built in Senegal in 1978, she reopened a colonial genealogy often interpreted as a post-9/11 phenomenon.
 Niels ten Oever, professor at the University of Amsterdam and co-principal investigator of the Critical Infrastructure Lab, called for abandoning “the stack”, the way we should already have abandoned “the cloud”, because both terms obfuscate power relationships.
 Marjolein Lanzing, professor of Philosophy of Technology at the University of Amsterdam, named data infrastructures as a new constitutional layer of society that we still talk about as tools.</p>

+<p>The interventions sparked a discussion that refused easy answers.
+The public/private binary, already complicated by the opening provocations, unraveled further: the Netherlands itself was produced by companies and infrastructures, yet with strict democratic controls.
+"Publicity" emerged as a more useful framing than transparency or accountability for understanding what public action should look like.
+A sharper historical lens complicated things further: states are often founders of the industries that later become their landlords.
+And if communities are to be meaningfully involved, that involvement must go beyond the performative, and remain open to the possibility of opting out.
+A note of caution closed the exchange: however useful the historical continuities, we should not underestimate the distinctiveness of this moment, in which the logics of sovereignty and market are powerfully coalescing. <p>